pitt-rnel/mdf/README.md

   * MATLAB
   * Documents/MATLAB

-  If the user would like to store the configuration file in other locations or wants to use an alternative one, just pass the full path to the conf fiel as it is specified in the next section
+  If the user would like to store the configuration file in other locations or wants to use an alternative one, just pass the full path to the conf file as it is specified in the next section

-* Startup
+* Matlab Startup
   In order to start using mdf, the user has to instantiate the core classes.
 The main class mdf provides a static method to set up the correct environment.
   Here are the different method that mdf environment can be initialized:
   * let mdf check the standard location and ask which configuration we would like to use